krenalis/krenalis/trace-events-script/README.md

 These script commands create the `dist/chichi.js` file.

+> As an experiment run `npm run build-swc` to build using SWC.

 ## Add the snippet to an HTML page

 Add the content of the `snippet.js` file to the HTML page: